CadeAnderson99/Sanders-Resume/docs/index.md

 - Adhere to quality standards for customer service as outlined by supervisor.
 - Ensured satisfied guests with excellent service and communication.
 - Processed orders to accommodate customers special requests.

-`2019-2021`
-__Service Missionary__, Portland Oregon

-- Assisted the Mission President for a year by facilitating mission logistics and inventory, taught and trained other mission leaders and missionaries in groups up to 270.
-Responsible for setting up and running complex technical solutions to facilitate large in-person interactive gatherings with remote presenters.
-Also was a point person for technology, assisting with technical problems throughout the mission
-- Assisted in leading a zone of missionaries of 18-25 individuals for nine months.
-Charged to coordinate missionary efforts with local church leaders and looking after the welfare, leading, training, and pace setting of those missionaries
-- Assisted in leading a district of missionaries ranging from 10-12 individuals for a month and a half.
-Charged with the welfare, leading, training, and pace setting of those missionaries
-- Taught others about the teachings of Jesus Christ for 2 years alongside leadership opportunities.
-I learned how to teach, communicate, and relate with people of all races, religions, and backgrounds

 `2017-2019`
 __Supervisor, Swim Instructor, Lifeguard, Operations__, Lifetime Fitness